 Don’t: Send Them to Bed with a Bottle

 While a bedtime bottle may comfort your infant, it can be very destructive for their gums and developing teeth.
-When left in your children’s mouth, sugar from breast milk, formula and milk can lead to infection and pain.
+When left in your children’s mouths, sugar from breast milk, formula, and milk can lead to infection and pain.
 Try to establish a bedtime routine that doesn’t involve a baby bottle.

-Do: Let Them to Have a Drink before Bed
+Do: Let Them Have a Drink Before Bed

 Don’t: Heat Their Bottle in the Microwave

 Microwaves are convenient and quick, but they shouldn’t be used to heat a bottle full of formula.
-Not only does a microwave heat formula unevenly, it can get formula too hot to drink.
+Not only does a microwave heat formula unevenly, but it can also get the formula too hot to drink.
 Additionally, the extreme heat from microwaves can damage and wear plastic baby bottles.

 Do: Heat Their Bottle in a Pot of Warm Water